Life In Norway Under Quarantine

 Customers in McDonald’s fast-food restaurants find a written warning on the tables, urging the customers to stay at least 1 meter apart from each other.
 Aker Hospital in Oslo, the Norwegian capital, became a place where people can test for the coronavirus – a special tent has been set up for such a purpose.
 Malls, restaurants, parks, and sports grounds, which are usually bustling and full of people, stay empty.
 The country looks like one giant ghost town.

 Considering Norway’s dependency on tourism and the astonishing number of visitors it receives annually, it is even more surprising to see such tourist hotspots like Karl Johans Gate and Aker Brygge in Oslo or Bryggen in Bergen (see the image) almost entirely empty.
 Economically speaking, it will take years for the country’s tourism industry to recover from such a shock – even if the virus will be tackled soon.

 The reason why there are so few people outside lies partly is in the Scandinavian mentality – Scandinavians tend to trust their government and listen to their advice (not to speak of the regulations).
 But another reason for that is the severe punishment people face in case they violate the rules of self-isolation or quarantine: a person can be fined for up to $2,000 (20,000 NOK) or jailed for 15 days.

-Despite such a good news, the government warns that the restrictions should be lifted gradually.
+Despite such good news, the government warns that the restrictions should be lifted gradually.
 Large sporting and cultural events will be banned until at least June 15.
-Supposedly, the country will be restricted for travel at least until that time.
+Supposedly, the country will be restricted from travel at least until that time.